-On the cutting-edge of advanced practice, NNPs provide care to vulnerable infants and children across a variety of settings, both inpatient and outpatient.
+On the cutting-edge of advanced practice, NNPs provide care through age two in a variety of settings from newborn to acute care.

 - Full- and part-time options available

 - Two years (full-time) or three years (part-time) to complete

 - Graduates are eligible for the NNP certification exam administered by NCC